LukePappa/Ourism/text.md

 God transcends, grounds, and is everything.
-Union with God is true fulfillment.
+Conscious union with God is true fulfillment.